ceylon/funktion/README.md

 Check out the following example projects:

+* [funktion-ceylon-example](https://github.com/fabric8-quickstarts/funktion-ceylon-example) is an example using a [Ceylon](https://ceylon-lang.org/) funktion triggered by HTTP
 * [funktion-java-example](https://github.com/fabric8-quickstarts/funktion-java-example) is an example using a Java funktion triggered by HTTP
 * [funktion-groovy-example](https://github.com/fabric8-quickstarts/funktion-groovy-example) is an example using a [Groovy](http://www.groovy-lang.org/) funktion triggered by HTTP
 * [funktion-kotlin-example](https://github.com/fabric8-quickstarts/funktion-kotlin-example) is an example using a [Kotlin](https://kotlinlang.org/) funktion triggered by HTTP